dougalstanton/rpg/_reports/trophy-gold-huntsmans-manor-1.md

 series:
   title: "Strangers on a Misty Road"
+  description: >
-  description: "I dreamt up this opening encounter one night and had to decide what system I should use for the following adventure"
+    I dreamt up this opening encounter one night and had to decide what system I should use for the ensuing adventure.
+As I first imagined it this would be quite a creepy, Gothic atmosphere but somewhere along the way it fell flat.
   num: 1
 ---